suhank/zea-engine/docs/api/Math/Vec4.md

 ### ~~vec4.equal(other) ⇒ <code>boolean</code>~~
 ***Deprecated***

-Checks if this Vec4 is exactly the same as another Vec4.
+Checks if this Vec4 contains the same values as the other Vec4.

 **Returns**: <code>boolean</code> - - Returns true or false.